 What are the benefits of space as a service?

-SPaaS has many benefits for tenants and landlords alike.
+SPaaS is booming in smart cities because it offers many benefits for tenants and landlords alike.
 Space as a service allows for a better experience for tenants and easier management for property owners.

 A better experience for tenants